Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 EKTOS 80% Wool Blanket

 - 80% Wool 20% Synthetic

 This weight is great for warmer climates or in between seasons.
 This blanket is excellent as a supplement to a sleeping bag.
 If you want a heavy duty blanket that you can pack with you then this is a blanket that offers affordable durability at the same time.

 This is also a machine washable blanket so you can use it for a lot of different situations and enjoy easy clean up.
 If you got kids that like to play outside a lot or that are avid backyard campers.
 I know that this is just a a 50-50 blend but for most of us this blanket would be just fine in an emergency or for layering if the power went out.
-At under $15 they are a pretty good deal so you can afford to have a few put back for those hard times.
+They are a pretty good deal so you can afford to have a few put back for those hard times.

 - 100% Wool

 One thing I noticed about this blanket is that despite the reasonable price point ant the 100% wool content, it is presented as being non-itchy.
 This blanket is very heavy making it suitable for extremely cold climates or major situations.
 Due to the weight, I would recommend this as a blanket for home or “bugging in” use.